jsberko/dove-mountain-chiropractic/README.md

-For this project I found a local business, mocked up a new website for them on Figma, then built the website in VS Code.
+For this project I found a local business, mocked up a new landing page for them on Figma, then built the website in VS Code.